LL10GEMAC IP Core Datasheet

 Applications

-The low-latency network access has become crucial for various real-time applications, including High-Frequency Trading (HFT), Data Centers, and Real-Time Control Systems in industries such as Automotive and Industrial sectors.
-The Low-Latency 10 Gigabit Ethernet MAC (LL10GEMAC) provides an efficient and high-performance solution for low-latency networking using 10G Ethernet.
+The low-latency network access has become crucial for various real-time applications such as High-Frequency Trading (HFT), Data Centers, and Real-Time Control Systems within industries like Automotive and Industrial Automation.
+The Low-Latency 10 Gigabit Ethernet MAC (LL10GEMAC) IP Core offers an efficient and high-performance solution tailored for low-latency 10G Ethernet networking.

 Figure 1: LLGEMAC Application